gradio-app/gradio/client/python/README.md

 # `gradio_client`: Use any Gradio app as an API -- in 3 lines of Python

 This directory contains the source code for `gradio_client`, a lightweight Python library that makes it very easy to use any Gradio app as an API.
-This library is CURRENTLY IN ALPHA.
-APIS MAY CHANGE.
-WE DO NOT RECOMMEND USING IT EXCEPT IN EXPERIMENTAL PROJECTS.
+Warning: This library is **currently in alpha, and APIs may change**.

 As an example, consider the Stable Diffusion Gradio app, which is hosted on Hugging Face Spaces, and which generates images given a text prompt.
 Using the `gradio_client` library, we can easily use the Gradio as an API to generates images programmatically.